 Recycling Bubble Wrap: When it comes to recycling plastic, it’s essential to understand the different types of plastics.
 Bubble wrap is a #4 Low-density polyethene (LDPE) and can be recycled with other soft plastic films if it’s clean and free from dirt and food residue.
 An authorised recycling program or provider usually accepts bubble wrap recycling.
 Check the local guidelines or visit the nearest mall with a plastic bag recycling bin.

 Donating Bubble Wrap: People are becoming more conscious of sustainable packaging trends and are starting to upcycle.
 Donating bubble wrap is an alternative way to dispose of the packaging and help reduce waste to make a difference in sustainability.

 - Post it on upcycling and material exchange sites, e.g. Freesharing and ReuseItNetwork.

 - Offer it to family or friends who need it for moving.

 - Donate it to charities or organisations which may find it helpful in packaging or community art projects.

 - Contact schools, churches, libraries and community groups who may use it for projects.

-Bubble wrap is useful for storage and shipping, and plastic packaging can be reused multiple times to reduce environmental waste.
+Reusing Bubble Wrap: Bubble wrap is useful for storage and shipping, and plastic packaging can be reused multiple times to reduce environmental waste.
 Handle reusable bubble wrap carefully and check for any signs of wear or damage before using.

-- Gently fold it and don’t twist, bend, crease or stretch it too much.
+- Gently fold it, and don’t twist, bend, crease or stretch it too much.

 - Store used pieces separately from new ones.